PonkeDanker/travandromalgbti/content/get-support/card-1-find-help.md

 ##### Free Counselling Services

-Or for a more long-term support, make an appointment for counselling at an LGBTI+ Traveller and Roma friendly service:
+Or for a more long-term support, make an appointment for counselling at an LGBTI+ Traveller & Roma friendly service:

 {% horizontalCard(
 	image="/traveller-counselling-service-square.png",